unchase/Unchase.FluentPerformanceMeter/README.md

 }
 ```

-### <a name="SampleCustomData"></a> Add Custom Data and split on Steps
+### <a name="SampleCustomData"></a> Adding Custom Data and splitting into Steps

-You can add Custom Data for all performance measurements of methods of a particular class.
-For example, in the static constructor of the `PerformanceMeterController` controller class:
+You can add Custom Data for all methods’ performance measurements of a particular class.
+Let’s take the static constructor of the `PerformanceMeterController` controller class as an example:

 ```csharp
 [ApiController]